 History

-St. Andrew’s church in Penrice was erected in the 12th century and handed over to the Knights Hospitaller from the commandry at Slebech at the end of the century.
-Later it belonged to the hospital of Saint David in Swansea, but king Edward VI confiscated it and re-assigned to the Knights Hospitaller.
-During the huge storm in 1720, the building lost its entire roof.
-During the repair, a new floor and more comfortable seats were added to the interior of the church.
-Once again, the church was thoroughly renovated and rebuilt at the end of the 19th century.
-This involved, among other, the replacement of windows, the southern entrance portal and roofs.
+Church of St. Andrew in Penrice was built in the 12th century, probably by the Anglo-Norman foundation of the owners of a nearby castle.
+At the end of the 13th century, it was handed over by Sir Robert de Penrice to the Knight Hospitallers from the commandry in Slebech, who managed it until its dissolution in the first half of the 16th century.
+Later the church belonged to the hospital of St. David in Swansea, but King Edward VI confiscated it and reassigned to the Hospitallers.
+Due to a powerful storm from 1720, the building lost entire roof.
+During the repairs, new floor and more comfortable seats were added to the interior of the church.
+Once again the church was extensively renovated and rebuilt in the late 19th century by the foundation of Emily Talbot of Margam and Penrice, who purchased patronage in 1890.
+This involved, among other things, new windows, the southern entrance portal and roofs.

 Architecture